 A person's personality is a combination of the traits, behaviour and the mannerism he carries.
 It is influenced by personal as well as outer influences.
 It is a broad subject that has been explained in many theories.
+However, each person has a unique personality and psychological structure that needs different theories to understand.
+Let us now learn about different theories of personality.

 Following are theories of personality explained to you-